Andy's Blog

 Translating Optogentics

-Last year, Deisseroth’s group published a report demonstrating they could do this non-invasively (admittedly only up to 7mm), without the need for the intracranial probe seen above (Chen et al. (2021)).
+Last year, Deisseroth’s group published a report demonstrating they could do this non-invasively (admittedly only up to 7mm), without the need for the intracranial probe seen above (Chen et al. (2021).
 This is more feasible in mice, due to their relative size; but does demonstrate working toward a significant challenge in this type of phototherapy (that is, light penetration limitations).
-A challenge, but given it’s potential could be overcome in humans with things like interventional radiology devices (i.e. light-delivering catheter).
+A challenge but given it’s potential could be overcome in humans with new medical devices (i.e. light-delivering catheter).
 Snake a catheter through a blood vessel to your area of interest, then shine.

-A group in Germany demonstrated the use of optogenetics in a blind patient with Retinitis pigmentosa, a rare disorder where rod photoreceptors are lost, leading to blindness.
-In this work, the group demonstrated they could partially restore vision by activating optogenetically transduced retinal cells (Sahel et al. (2021)).
+Another group in Germany demonstrated the use of optogenetics in a blind patient with Retinitis pigmentosa, a rare disorder where rod photoreceptors are lost.
+In this work, the group demonstrated they could partially restore vision by activating optogenetically transduced retinal cells (Sahel et al. (2021).
+This was a great proof-of-concept as ophthalmic indications are perfect for this type of thing.

 References